-Spectrum Assignment in Mesh Elastic Optical Networks
+Scheduling-Inspired Spectrum Assignment Algorithms for Mesh Elastic Optical Networks

-Mahmoud Fayez[‡], Iyad Katib[†], George N. Rouskas^{†}, H. M. Faheem[•]‡
+Mahmoud Fayez, Iyad Katib, George N. Rouskas and Hossam M. Faheem

-†King Abdulaziz University, North Carolina State University, ‡Fujitsu, Ain Shams University
+King Abdulaziz University, Jeddah, Saudi Arabia North Carolina State University, Raleigh, NC 27695, United States Fujitsu Technology Solution, Munich, Germany Ain Shams University, Khalifa El-Maamon St' Cairo, Cairo

+Abstract

-Abstract-Spectrum assignment has emerged as the key design and control problem in elastic optical networks.
+Spectrum assignment has emerged as the key design and control problem in elastic optical networks.
 We have shown that spectrum assignment in networks of general topology is a special case of scheduling multiprocessor tasks on dedicated processors.
 Based on this insight, we develop and evaluate efficient and effective algorithms for mesh and chain networks that build upon list scheduling concepts.

-I. Introduction
+8.1 Introduction

-Optical networking technologies are crucial to the operation of the global Internet and its ability to support critical and reliable communication services.
-In response to rapidly growing IP traffic demands, 40 and 100 Gbps line rates over long distances have been deployed, while there is substantial research and development activity targeted to commercializing 400 and 1000 Gbps rates [1].
-On the other hand, emerging applications, including IPTV, video-on-demand, and interdatacenter networking, have heterogeneous bandwidth demand granularities that may change dynamically over time.
-Accordingly, mixed line rate (MLR) networks [2] have been proposed to accommodate variable traffic demands.
-Nevertheless, optical networks operating on a fixed wavelength grid [3] necessarily allocate a full wavelength even to traffic demands that do not fill its entire capacity [4].
-This inefficient utilization of spectral resources is expected to become an even more serious issue with the deployment of higher data rates [5], [6].
+Optical networking technologies are crucial to the operation of the Internet and its ability to support critical and reliable communication services.
+In response to rapidly growing IP traffic demands, 40 and 100 Gbps line rates over long distances have been deployed, while there is a substantial research and development activity targeted to commercializing 400 and 1000 Gbps rates [1].
+On the other hand, emerging applications, including IPTV, videoon-demand, and interdatacenter networking, have heterogeneous bandwidth demand granularities that may change dynamically over time.
+Accordingly, it has been proposed that mixed line rate (MLR) networks [2] may be able to accommodate variable traffic demands.
+Nevertheless, optical networks operating on a fixed wavelength grid [3] allocate a full wavelength even to traffic demands that do not fill its entire capacity [4].
+This inefficient utilization of spectral resources is expected to become an even more serious issue with the deployment of higher data rates [5, 6].

-Elastic optical networks [7], [8] have the potential to overcome the fixed, coarse granularity of existing WDM technology and are expected to support flexible data rates, adapt dynamically to variable bandwidth demands by applications, and utilize the available spectrum more efficiently [6].
+Elastic optical networks [7, 8] have the potential to overcome the fixed, coarse granularity of existing WDM technology and are expected to support flexible data rates, adapt dynamically to variable bandwidth demands by applications, and utilize the available spectrum more efficiently [6].
 The enabling technology for such an agile network infrastructure is orthogonal frequency division multiplexing (OFDM), a modulation format that has been widely adopted in broadband wireless and copper-based communication systems, and is a promising candidate for high-speed (i.e., beyond 100 Gbps) optical transmission [9].
-Other key technologies include distance-adaptive modulation, bandwidth-variable transponders and flexible spectrum selective switches; for a recent survey of optical OFDM and related technologies refer to [9].
+Other key technologies include distance-adaptive modulation, bandwidth-variable transponders, and flexible spectrum selective switches; for a recent survey of optical OFDM and related technologies, refer to [9].

-OFDM, a multiple-carrier modulation scheme, splits a data stream into a large number of sub-streams [10].
-Each data sub-stream is carried on a narrowband sub-channel created by modulating a corresponding carrier with a conventional scheme such as quadrature amplitude modulation (QAM) or quadrature phase shift keying (QPSK).
+OFDM, a multiple carrier modulation scheme, splits a data stream into a large number of substreams [10].
+Each data substream is carried on a narrowband subchannel created by modulating a corresponding carrier with a conventional scheme such as quadrature amplitude modulation (QAM) or quadrature phase shift keying (QPSK).
 The modulated signals are further multiplexed by frequency division multiplexing to form what is referred to as multicarrier transmission.
 The composite signal is a broadband signal that is more immune to multipath fading (in wireless communications) and intersymbol interference.
-The main feature of OFDM is the orthogonality of subcarriers that allows data to travel in parallel, over sub-channels constituted by these orthogonal subcarriers, in a tight frequency space without interference from each other.
+The main feature of OFDM is the orthogonality of subcarriers that allows data to travel in parallel, over subchannels constituted by these orthogonal subcarriers, in a tight frequency space without interference from each other.
 Consequently, OFDM has found many applications, including in ADSL and VDSL broadband access, power line communications, wireless LANs (IEEE 802.11 a/g/n), WiMAX, and terrestrial digital TV systems.